 The nebula is visible with the naked eye even from areas affected by some light pollution.
 It is seen as the middle “star” in the “sword” of Orion, which are the three stars located south of Orion’s Belt.
 The star appears fuzzy to sharp-eyed observers, and the nebulosity is obvious through binoculars or a small telescope.
 Having said that, it is dim enough that the cones of our eyes cannot see it and only rods can, which means that we can only see it gray colors.

-The nebula can look like a downward looking bird with a well defined beak and flowing feathers.
+The nebula can look like a sideways looking bird with a well defined beak and flowing feathers.